renato76/chat-gpt-clone/Notes.md

 You no longer need to import next/head.
 Simply add a head.tsx in the app directory and you can then add metatdata object there which contains info such as title and description.

-Then asdd your actual Title in te return jsx of the component.
+Then add your title tag in the return jsx of the component.

 Here is a screen shot from this project showing the new folder structure and the head component.